coryan/coryan.github.io/_posts/2017-01-16-on-benchmarking-part-4.md

 like this.
 In this post I review an improved version of the benchmark, and do some exploratory data analysis to prepare for our formal data capture.

+### Updates

+> I found a bug in the driver script for the benchmark, and updated
+> the results after fixing the bug.
+None of the main conclusions
+> changed, the tests simply got more consistent, with lower standard
+> deviation.

 ## The New Benchmark